FacuMastri/file-transfer-intro-distribuidos/README.md

     python3 server/server.py --verbose

-Then upload a file
+Open a new terminal and upload a file

     python3 client/upload.py --verbose --src client/donald.jpeg

-Then check new file in ./client
+Then check new file in server/donald.jpeg

 ## Dependencies